-This crossover can in part be attributed to the Galant style, which was in fashion from the 1720s to the 1770s, and in which composers consciously dialed down the complexity of the Baroque period in favour of a simpler approach that anticipated Classical music.
+This crossover can in part be attributed to the Galant style, which was in fashion from the 1720s to the 1770s, and in which composers consciously dialed down the complexity of the Baroque period in favor of a simpler approach than anticipated Classical music.

 Johann Christian Bach (son of Baroque composer J.S.
-Bach), the late work of Georg Phillip Telemann and early Mozart pieces all arguably utilise the graceful Galant style.
+Bach), the late work of Georg Phillip Telemann and early Mozart pieces all arguably utilize the graceful Galant style.

 Melody and Style

-Lots of music in the Baroque period was characterised by complex, layered polyphony (meaning that it contained multiple independent lines weaving in and out of each other).
+Lots of music in the Baroque period was characterized by complex, layered polyphony (meaning that it contained multiple independent lines weaving in and out of each other).

 In the Classical period, however, music became much clearer and simpler, with melody now the order of the day.

 Composers like Mozart and Haydn were real tunesmiths who wrote memorable, singable melodies, many of which are still familiar today.

 Pieces tended to be organized into neat, balanced phrases, and the dominant texture was now homophony.

 This means that there is a clear melody line, and a subordinate accompanying part, often playing chords.